 The trip will be led by two experienced, qualified trekking guides who have a Working with Children clearance.
 If you have a child younger that 8 who is super-keen, please contact us to discuss suitability.

-Day 1: Kingscote Airport to Hakea Camp (4 hours hiking)
+Day 1: Kingscote Airport to Cape du Couedic (4-6 hours hiking)

-We will pick you up from your morning flight to Kingscote Airport on Kangaroo Island and transport you by private vehicle to Hakea Camp.
-We will have a delicious lunch before heading out for an afternoon exploring some of the spectacular parts of the south-western tip of Flinders Chase National Park.
-In the afternoon we'll hike to the spectacular rock formation at Admirals Arch, see the beautiful Cape du Couedic Lighthouse, and visit historic Weirs Cove.
+We will pick you up from your morning flight to Kingscote Airport on Kangaroo Island and transport you by private vehicle to Snake Lagoon.
+You’ll have a delicious lunch before heading out for an afternoon exploring some of the spectacular parts of the south-western tip of Flinders Chase National Park.
+In the afternoon we’ll hike to the spectacular rock formation at Admirals Arch, see the beautiful Cape du Couedic Lighthouse, and visit historic Weirs Cove.
 These are some of the truly unique places on Kangaroo Island that we will get to see up close.
-We will arrive back at camp in time for a delicious dinner under the stars.
-L/D
+You will arrive back at camp in time for a delicious dinner under the stars.
+LD

-Day 2: Hakea Camp to Banksia Camp (6-7 hours hiking)
+Day 2: Cape du Couedic to Sanderson Bay (6-7 hours hiking)

-Day 4: Tea Tree Camp to Kelly Hill Caves (2-3 hours hiking)
+Day 4: Hanson Bay to Kelly Hill Caves (2-3 hours hiking)